yourboyCash/auto-roler/README.md

 # auto-roler

-A bot that will automatically add a certain role when they send an image in the imputed channel two times.
+Auto roler is a bot that you can use to give members a certain role after they send the image you want them to in the given channel twice.

+How it works?

+First, head over to the config file.

+Fill in the needed information,

+Then, click run.

+HOST IT: statuscake.com

+Any issues?
+Contact us at https://dsc.gg/jynxx